Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 There is one exception to this beauty and that is that some of the liveries have certain mistakes on the roughmets.
 This is specifically noticeable as some of the painted liveries, such as the Slovakian-1998 livery, still have remnants of the Russian warning markings which are not on the skins as these countries have eliminated them and replaced them with their own language.
 An example of this can be found below on the Bugs section of this review.

-Now, cockpit-wise, this aircraft has some of the best 3D artwork out there.
+Now, cockpit-wise, this aircraft has some of the best 3D artwork out there but it is one that is, in certain aspects, not completely to current DCS standards.
 It doesn't look new but rather heavily used.
 Textures still hold up wonderfully and instrument lighting, which has seen changes as DCS improves its lighting engine, looks stunning.
 I'll stop talking and I will let you take a look for yourself with the following gallery:

 VISUAL EFFECTS AND SOUND DESIGN

-External effects such as over-wing vapor, which is not the best I have seen in DCS, and a very unique afterburner are there.
-The afterburner effect was changed recently as part of the Phase 1 update, which made it much more distinct.
+External effects such as over-wing vapor, which is not the best I have seen in DCS, and a very unique afterburner, are present in this module.
+The afterburner effect was changed as part of the Phase 1 update, which made it much more distinct.
 Aside from that, the Fishbed lacks any kind of vapor vortexes like the ones present on the Harrier, Tomcat, Hornet and Viper.
-Although, none of the videos that I have watched of the Fishbed flying have shown vortexes forming on the wings.
+Although, none of the videos that I have watched of the Fishbed flying show vortexes forming on the wings, so it seems to be accurate to a certain degree.

 Sound-wise, this module will either be your favorite or you will hate it.
 This was one of the first aircraft in DCS which exaggerates the engine sounds in the cockpit for the sake of pilot feedback.
 This is, in my honest opinion, one of the best things a module can do as it increases the pilot's awareness of what their engine is doing at any point of its RPM range.
 Be it idle, military or full afterburner, you will know.
 The sound of the switches is pretty snappy, and varies depending on what you are clicking, but not that much.